folarinmartins/vscode-scratch-pad/README.md

 Scratch Pad is a simple, yet powerful extension for Visual Studio Code that provides a convenient space for quick notes, code snippets, and temporary text alongside your workspace.

+This came from need I'd had for a long time - opened a feature request on vs code (VS Code issue)[https://github.com/Microsoft/vscode/issues/58774] but it wasn't approved, so I went ahead to create one

 ## Features

 -   **Persistent Scratchpad**: A dedicated space for notes that persists between VS Code sessions.